Chris Rock–Will Smith slapping incident: Uncensored viewership

 In the United States, broadcaster ABC muted Rock's and Smith's expletives due to federal censorship laws.
 However, many international broadcasters chose not to, and uncensored recordings of the event went viral on social media.
-The uncensored footage from the Australian broadcast on the Seven Network was posted by The Guardian on YouTube and received over 50 million views within 24 hours.
+The uncensored footage from the Australian broadcast on the Seven Network was posted by The Guardian on YouTube and received more than 50 million views within 24 hours.

 Additional videos

 Additional smartphone footage was published on March 31 from an audience member's perspective of the Smiths' table.
 This seems to show the reaction of Pinkett Smith during and after the joke, as unamused and rolling her eyes during the joke but then seeming to laugh when Rock commented, "Will Smith just smacked the shit out of me".